trussworks/terraform-aws-ou-scp/README.md

 * Protect S3 Buckets (ProtectS3Buckets) - included by default in the combined policy
 * Protect IAM Roles (ProtectIAMRoles)
 * Restrict Regional Operations (LimitRegions)

-S3 Encryption is a required policy in the combined policy block, and is automatically included:

 * Require S3 encryption (DenyIncorrectEncryptionHeader + DenyUnEncryptedObjectUploads)

 ## Terraform Versions